RuiDGPires/Simple-Turing-Machine-Emulator/README.md

 ## To-do
 - [x] Text evaluator for ease of use
+- [ ] Add comments to the text evaluator's syntax
 - [ ] Extensive testing
 - [ ] Some documentation and comments
 - [x] Windows exporting